sec-fortress/CRTP-Notes/Local Privilege Escalation.md

 - Uses WinRM and listens by default on 5985 (HTTP) and 5986 (HTTPS)
 - It is the recommended way to manage windows Cores servers.
 - You may need to enable remoting (Enable-PSRemoting) on a Desktop Windows machine, Admin privileges are required to do that.
 - The remoting process runs as a high integrity process.
-That is, you get an elevated sh
+That is, you get an elevated shell.